yoyoberenguer/SCROLL/README.md

 Note that we are using prange to increase algorithm speed.

-2) Numpy arrays or memoryviewslice (memory buffer types) are also providing good performances and an easy access to the pixel as it is very simple to refer to a specific pixel choosing row and column indexing. eg buffer[row, column, 0] pointing to a pixel RGB or RGBA model
+2) Numpy arrays or memoryviewslice (memory buffer types) are also providing good performances and gives easy access to the texture's pixels (with row and column indexing). eg buffer[row, column, 0] pointing to a pixel RGB or RGBA model

 Other methods such as TRANSPOSE and STACKING are not essential but could be very useful in certain circumstances when doing image processing.

 All the algorithms have been coded for the model RGB or RGBA and for 24-bit and 32-bit pygame texture.
-8-bit format image will failed to load and an error message will be thrown to your screen, other pixel model such as BGR and BGRA have not been tested but this should not be a great deal to adjust.
+8-bit format image will failed to load and an error message will be thrown to your screen.
+Other pixel model such as BGR and BGRA have not been tested but this, should not be a great deal to adjust.
 ```
 REQUIRMENT: